How to Recover Deleted Files from Google Drive: 4 Options

 2. In the context menu, click Manage versions.

 3. In the pop-up window, look through the versions of the data entry.
-To make things easier for users, each version has time and date.
+To make things easier for users, each version has a time and date.
 Choose the necessary one, click on three dots, and then press “Download” in the context menu.

 Version History